umn-impish/umn-detector-code/docs/readme.md

-# Documents pertaining to flight code
+# Documents pertaining to flight and ground code
+- `python-setup.md`: How to set up the Python package from this repository for use in decoding/reading flight data
 - `detector-commands.md`: list of commands accepted by the detector flight code
 - `impress-usage.md`: how to set up the flight code and associated processes for checkout of IMPRESS firmware
 - `exact-usage.md`: how to set up flight code, and Pi network on the SmallSat LAN/internet bridge, and acquire NRL data